laulujan/medics-backend/README.md

 ### `npm install`

-2.- Import DB dump located in ./medics.sql on your Mysql server. "this dump was inflated for testing purposes".
+2.- Import DB dump located in ./medics.sql on your Mysql server. "this dump was inflated for testing purposes". <br />
-3.- Copy src/config/constans.example.ts on src/config/constants.ts and set your database config and express port.
+3.- Copy src/config/constans.example.ts on src/config/constants.ts and set your database config and express port.<br />

 ### `npm run dev`

-#### Leave your comments :)
+####  :)